 |Horton's Coaching Career|

-During his productive career, Horton has coached seven all-SEC running backs, seven different 1,000-yard rushers and two of the SEC's all-time single season rushing leaders in Tre Mason (1,816) and Darren McFadden (1,830).
+During his productive career, Horton has coached eight all-SEC running backs, eight different 1,000-yard rushers and two of the SEC's all-time single season rushing leaders in Tre Mason (1,816) and Darren McFadden (1,830).
 His all-SEC players include: Cameron Artis-Payne, Knile Davis, Felix Jones, Tre Mason, Darren McFadden, Kamryn Pettway, Michael Smith and Jonathan Williams.

 The 2013 Tigers led the nation with 328.3 yards rushing per game.
 Junior Tre Mason, a Heisman Trophy finalist and the SEC Offensive Player of the Year, ranked third in the nation with 23 rushing touchdowns, sixth nationally with 1,816 yards rushing, sixth with 10.7 points per game, sixth with 169.57 all-purpose yards per game and eighth with 129.7 rushing yards per game.

 Two Auburn running backs were selected in the 2014 NFL Draft -- Mason in the third round by the St. Louis Rams and fullback Jay Prosch in the sixth round by the Houston Texans.
-Artis-Payne was a fifth-round pick in the 2015 NFL Draft by the Carolina Panthers, and Corey Grant, who led the nation in yards per carry, joined the Jacksonville Jaguars that season.
+Artis-Payne was a fifth-round NFL draft pick in 2015 by the Carolina Panthers, and Corey Grant, who led the nation in yards per carry, joined the Jacksonville Jaguars that season.
 Barber was signed by Tampa Bay after the 2016 Draft.
 Barber signed with Tampa Bay in 2016.
 Eleven different running backs coached by Horton have been an NFL starter during the last 10 seasons; his NFL products include Cameron Artis-Payne, Peyton Barber, Knile Davis, Corey Grant, Michael Johnson, Felix Jones, Tre Mason, Darren McFadden, Michael Smith, Jonathan Williams and Ronnie Wingo.